 - Private Business Matters (including acting as a landlord)

-The Claims Division processes three broad categories of claims:
+The Claims Division processes two broad categories of claims:

 1. Tort Claims - Claims against the U.S. for personal injury, death, or property damage caused by the negligence of military personnel acting in the scope of employment or occurring incident to the noncombat operations of the armed services.
 These include claims under the Military Claims Act, the Federal Tort Claims Act, the National Guard Claims Act, the Foreign Claims Act, and a number of other claims statutes.